 ARTICLES

-While the small-town settings of his images are broadly familiar, he is careful to avoid signifiers of identifiable sites, establishing a world outside time.
+The small-town settings of his images are broadly familiar, so he carefully avoids signifiers of identifiable sites, establishing a world outside time.

 Floral Art Photography